hitoshi-watase/sercrod/docs/reference/directives/into.md

 - For `*api`:

   - During rendering, `*api` reads `*into` or `n-into` from the same element.
-  - The network request is run when Nablla decides to activate that `*api` (for example on click or on initial render, depending on how `*api` is used).
+  - The network request is run when Sercrod decides to activate that `*api` (for example on click or on initial render, depending on how `*api` is used).
   - When the request resolves, the response body is passed to a small helper `place(value)` which:
     - Updates `$download` or `$upload`.
     - Writes to the `*into` target if one was provided.

 - For `*upload`:

-  - When an upload button is bound, Nablla reads `*into` from the original element that defines the upload behavior.
+  - When an upload button is bound, Sercrod reads `*into` from the original element that defines the upload behavior.
   - The value is stored on an internal helper and reused when the upload completes.
   - The upload completion handler then writes the response body to the chosen key.

 - For `*websocket`:

-  - When a WebSocket connection is initialized, Nablla reads `*into` from the element that has `*websocket` / `n-websocket`.
+  - When a WebSocket connection is initialized, Sercrod reads `*into` from the element that has `*websocket` / `n-websocket`.
   - The destination is stored together with the WebSocket instance and reused whenever messages arrive.
   - Each incoming message is run through a lightweight parser and then written to the `*into` target, if present.